Drawbridge in Nieuw-Amsterdam

-Drawbridge in Nieuw-Amsterdam is a watercolor created in November 1883 by Vincent van Gogh in Drente, The Netherlands.
+Drawbridge in Nieuw-Amsterdam is a watercolor created in November 1883 by Vincent van Gogh in Drenthe, The Netherlands.

 Watercolor painting

 Van Gogh wrote to his brother, Theo, of the view outside his room in Nieuw-Amsterdam, Drenthe: "I now have a reasonably large room where a stove has been placed, where there happens to be a small balcony.
 From which I can even see the heath with the huts.
 I also look out on a very curious drawbridge."
 Within the letter he drew a sketch of the bridge, which became the watercolor, Drawbridge in Nieuw-Amsterdam.

 The work was one of 148 watercolors made by Van Gogh, who said of working in that medium in 1881: